On the Identification of Diagnostic Expectations: Econometric Insights from DSGE Models

 Plugging in the guess solution, collecting terms and comparing coefficient yields

 where $\alpha_{11}, \alpha_{12}, \alpha_{21}, \alpha_{22}$ are the same as in the RE case, while DE affects the shock terms $\mu_{11}, \mu_{12}, \mu_{21}, \mu_{22}.$.
 This result is in line with the theoretical predictions.
-As demonstrated by \cite{bordalo2018diagnostic}, DE induces overreaction in the dynamics of exogenous processes and, consequently, amplifies their effects on endogenous variables.
-Since the diagnosticity parameter $\theta$ operates exclusively through the transmission of shocks to endogenous variables, the likelihood function becomes less sensitive to variations in shock variances can be partially offset by adjustments in $\theta$.
-The model-implied spectrum is therefore less sensitive to changes in shock variances, weakening their identification.
+As demonstrated by \cite{bordalo2018diagnostic}, DE induce overreaction in the dynamics of exogenous processes and, consequently, amplifies their effects on endogenous variables.
+Since the diagnosticity parameter $\theta$ operates exclusively through the transmission of shocks to endogenous variables, variations in shock variances can be partially offset by adjustments in $\theta$.
+The model-implied spectrum is therefore less sensitive to changes in shock variances, weakening their identification strength.